ratwolfzero/hopalong_python/README.md

 Data Loss and Inability to Recover Exactly: Due to the lossy nature of integer mapping, previously computed floating-point values cannot be retrieved for remapping, making it impossible to recover the original values once they have been mapped to integers.

-#### Possible other, more sophisticated solutions were not taken into consideration
+#### Possible other, more sophisticated solutions

+No other solutions have been investigated or considered so far.
+More sophisticated solutions also contradict the approach of minimal complexity design.
+Unless a further significant performance increase would make it interesting to consider.

 ### Conclusion